-Peak expiratory flow (PEF) is a measure of how fast a person can exhale while breathing out as hard and fast as possible.
-PEF is used to evaluate the condition of the airways in people who have asthma or other conditions that affect the ability to breathe.
+Peak expiratory flow (PEF) is a measure of how much air a person can exhale while breathing out as hard and fast as possible.
+PEF is used to evaluate the condition of the airways in people who have asthma or other conditions that affect their ability to breathe.

 When the airways become narrowed because of inflammation or disease, the peak expiratory flow drops.
-A decrease in the peak rate can show that the bronchial tubes have narrowed even before symptoms of asthma occur.
+Even before symptoms of asthma occur, a decrease in the peak rate can show that the bronchial tubes have narrowed.

 Author: Healthwise Staff